shehabadel/node-cronelda/README.md

    `2147483647`ms, approximately 25 days.
 If you added longer `interval` than the max, it will be automatically set to the maximum interval.
 2. When the `Scheduler` sends the jobs' data to the `daemon`, the `execution` function of each job is stringfied.
 Thus, it loses its `this` context.
 So, the `execution` function of the job must be standalone-function for now.

+## Trade-offs
+1. I decided to delegate running jobs to another module called “daemon” which runs in a child process whenever the API’s start() method is called.

+Why did I go with this approach?

+- I faced a problem with clearing the timeouts of the tasks whenever I call scheduler.stop(), since it keeps waiting for the last task to its finish execution, then terminates.
+Unlike using a separate child process which will terminate the execution directly.
+In addition, it will not block the main process execution.